Barred Rock Chickens – What’s not to love about this striking breed? Discover all you need to know about this all-time favorite.

-Once upon a time, our ancestors raised them as a dual purpose bird with a combination of some of the best farm chicken qualities: docility, hardiness, and broodiness.
+Once upon a time, our ancestors raised them as a dual-purpose birds with a combination of some of the best farm chicken qualities: docility, hardiness, and broodiness.

 In this article, you’ll discover facts about these cluckers, recommendations for reliable breeders and hatcheries, whether Barred Rock chickens make great pets, and more!

 - One of the oldest breeds in America

 - First exhibited as a breed in 1869